-Specific treatment for pelvic pain will depend on the cause of the pain and be determined by your health care provider based on:
+Specific treatment for pelvic pain will depend on the cause of the pain and will be discussed with you by your healthcare provider based on:

 Treatment may include:

-If a physical cause can’t be found, your doctor may refer you for counseling to help you better cope with chronic pain.
-In other cases, health care providers may recommend a multidisciplinary treatment using a number of different approaches, including nutritional modifications, environmental changes, physical therapy, and pain management.
+If a physical cause can’t be found, your healthcare provider may refer you for counseling to help you better cope with chronic pain.
+In other cases, healthcare providers may recommend a multidisciplinary treatment using a number of different approaches, including nutritional modifications, environmental changes, physical therapy, and pain management.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |